 With few options for recruiters to use, questions are really starting to be raised about where they are and what they could be doing.
 Many are realizing how useful it could be for recruiters to have a quality app to be connected to.

-Following are the five trends that are influencing the move toward recruitment mobile apps.
+Following are the five advantages and trends that are influencing the move toward recruitment mobile apps.

 1. Mobile Recruiting